kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Repeater
 ```
 Problem Statement
-  a) As data is transmitted over network wires, it decays as it travels.
+  * As data is transmitted over network wires, it decays as it travels.

 Solution
-  a) Repeaters regenerate signals in between network traffic.
+  * Repeaters regenerate signals in between network traffic.
+This allows for network communication across greater
-     This allows for network communication across greater distances.
+    distances.
 ```

 ##### Hub
 ```
 Problem Statement
-  a) If a new host joins the network, it needs to be connected with all the existing hosts in that network.
+  * If a new host joins the network, it needs to be connected with all the existing hosts in that network.
+Directly
-     Directly connecting the new host to existing hosts through wires works, but is not a scalable solution.
+    connecting the new host to existing hosts through wires works, but is not a scalable solution.

 Solution
-  a) Hubs act as a multi-port repeater that all existing and new hosts in the network can connect to.
+  * Hubs act as a multi-port repeater that all existing and new hosts in the network can connect to.
-  b) Data sent from one host is broadcasted to all hosts connected to the hub.
+  * Data sent from one host is broadcasted to all hosts connected to the hub.
 ```

 ### Layer 2